Everduin94/better-commits/readme.md

 better-branch # Create a new branch
 ```

 `better-commits` will prompt a series of questions.
-These prompts will build a commit message, which you can preview, before confirming the commit.
+These prompts will build a commit message, which you can preview, before confirming the commit. - To better understand these prompts and their intention, read [Conventional Commits Summary](https://www.conventionalcommits.org/en/v1.0.0-beta.4/#summary)

 Some of the values in these prompts will be inferred by your branch name and auto populated.
 You can adjust this in your `.better-commits.json` configuration file.

-To better understand these prompts and their intention, read [Conventional Commits Summary](https://www.conventionalcommits.org/en/v1.0.0-beta.4/#summary)
+For documentation on passing commit values to `better-commits` via the CLI, see [CLI Flags](#cli-flags).

+> [!TIP]
+> The --no-interactive flag, allows automated workflows or AI agents like OpenCode and Claude Code, to use better-commits to generate consistent commit messages using less tokens.

 ## ⚙️ Configuration